Skip to main content

 Valencia

-Valencia, birthplace of paella, is Spain's rice capital with fertile agricultural lands (l'Horta) producing exceptional vegetables, citrus, and rice.
-The region's cuisine centers on rice dishes—paella valenciana (with rabbit, chicken, snails), paella de marisco (seafood), and arroz negro (squid ink rice).
-November 2025 sees Valencia's culinary tourism thriving as visitors seek authentic paella in seaside restaurants of El Palmar and Albufera natural park.
-Horchata (tiger nut milk) is Valencia's signature beverage, best enjoyed ice-cold with fartons (sweet pastries).
+Valencia, where paella was born, is Spain's rice country, with the fertile farmland of l'Horta turning out good vegetables, citrus, and rice.
+Rice runs through the local cooking: paella valenciana (rabbit, chicken, snails), paella de marisco (seafood), and arroz negro (squid ink rice).
+Food tourism is busy here, with visitors heading to the seaside restaurants of El Palmar and the Albufera natural park for real paella.
+Horchata (tiger nut milk) is the regional drink, best ice-cold with fartons (sweet pastries) on the side.

 Cultural Significance: